Banana Pudding Trifle with Meringue is something that dreams are made of.

 The vanilla pudding is a little more involved, but not too much.

 Start by mixing the dry ingredients in a large skillet over NO heat.
-Then blend in the milk, then eggs, then butter.
+Then blend in the milk, then egg yolks, then butter.
 Still over NO heat.

 Now, turn on the heat to medium, stirring constantly.
 Add the vanilla, and continue stirring until the mixture has thickened.
 Turn off the heat, transfer to a bowl, and refrigerate for at least 4 to 5 hours.
 It will thicken a little more as it cools.